Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_teaching/2023-Spring-MATH1009-Linear-Algebra-B1.md

 This is a description of a teaching experience.
 You can use markdown like any other post.
 <div id="echart" style="width: 600px; height: 400px;"></div>
 <script type="text/javascript">
-    import * as echarts from 'echarts';
-    import 'echarts-gl';

     var chartDom = document.getElementById('echart');
     var myChart = echarts.init(chartDom);
     var option;